Sherlock V2

 Ideally protocol teams will do update audits (through Sherlock) for any code changes that will go to mainnet.
 Sherlock offers 3-day micro contests for this purpose.

-But sometimes a protocol isn't able to get code audited before putting it live, so Sherlock will continue to cover the audited contract code even if other code within the contract is changed, but only exploits that would have been possible without the unaudited, changed code would be eligible for coverage.
+But sometimes a protocol isn't able to get code audited before putting it live, so Sherlock will continue to cover the audited contract code even if other code within the contract is changed, but only payouts resulting from exploits that would have been possible without the unaudited, changed code would be eligible for coverage.

 Does the audit contest cost include coverage?